Deducteam/lambdapi/doc/sections/install.md

 The version of `lambdapi` that is directly available through Opam (with the command `opam install lambdapi`) is currently outdated.
-We will only publish a new version of `lambdapi` Opam pacakge when the development has reached a more stable test.
+We will only publish a new version of `lambdapi` Opam package when the development has reached a more stable test.
 For now, we advise you to pin the development repository to get the latest bug fixes.